What Is a Workflow? Everything You Need to Know With Examples

 A workflow is a series of tasks and other activities that lead to a specific outcome.
 Workflows are how we organize tasks, time, and relationships.
 All workflows — no matter how simple or complex — share one universal characteristic: they’re repeatable.

 All workflows are made up of the same three basic components: a trigger, work or activity, and an outcome.
-Learn more about the basic components of every workflow
+Learn more about the basic components of every workflow.

-Learn to build and automate workflows with the
+Learn to build and automate workflows with the Definitive Guide to Workflow Management

-Types of workflows
+Types and categories of workflows

 Workflows can be sorted into categories based on their structure and complexity.
 There are three main types of workflows: sequential workflows, state machine workflows, and rules-driven workflows.